letonchanh/dynamite/artifact/README.md

 # Overview

+DynamiTe is an analysis system for searching termination and non-termination proofs of imperative non-linear programs.
+The system combines *dynamic* strategies for discovering invariants and sampling transitive closure with *static* refinement into an overall framework for proving termination or nontermination of those programs.
+For termination, the tool infers ranking functions from concrete transitive closures, and, for non-termination, the tool iteratively collects executions and dynamically learns conditions to refine recurrent sets.
+These two strategies can mutually inform each other, taking counterexamples from a failed validation in one endeavor and crossing both the static/dynamic and term./non-term. lines, to create new execution samples for the other one.

 # Getting Started

-The Dynamite project is hosted at the Github repository https://github.com/letonchanh/dynamite which is actively being developed.
+The DynamiTe project is hosted at the Github repository https://github.com/letonchanh/dynamite which is actively being developed.
 The artifact for the paper "DynamiTe: Dynamic Termination and Non-termination Proofs" is available to download at

 ## Setup instructions

 We provide two different ways to setup and run Dynamite.
 We suggest the simplest **Option 1 (Using Docker)** for the kick-the-tires phase so that you can quickly setup the tool and try it on some simple examples.
-Because Dynamite takes advantage of multicore systems (e.g., our evaluation in the paper uses a 20-core machine), we suggest **Option 2 (Installing on native Debian/Ubuntu)** to fully reproduce our results.
+Because DynamiTe takes advantage of multicore systems (e.g., our evaluation in the paper uses a 20-core machine), we suggest **Option 2 (Installing on native Debian/Ubuntu)** to fully reproduce our results.

 ### Option 1: Using Docker

-The following steps show how to build Dynamite's Docker image via the provided Dockerfile and run it
+The following steps show how to build DynamiTe's Docker image via the provided Dockerfile and run it

 0. Install Docker

     Follow the instructions on https://docs.docker.com/install/.
 You may need to run `docker` commands with `sudo` or similar privileges.

-1. Build the Dynamite's Docker image
+1. Build the DynamiTe's Docker image
     ```
     docker build -t dynamite .
     ```
     The image is built upon the pre-built base image `letonchanh/dynamite:base` on Docker Hub.
-The base image contains all dependencies to run Dynamite and it can also be built offline with the following command
+The base image contains all dependencies to run DynamiTe and it can also be built offline with the following command
     ```
     docker build -f Dockerfile.base -t dynamite_base .
     ```